-With the economy, environment and the educational system facing unprecedented challenge and change, David recognized that the only way to prepare his sons and their peers was through a new, practical, and creative approach to education and personal development.
+With the economy, environment and the educational system facing unprecedented challenge and change, David recognized that the only way to prepare his university students, his sons and their peers was through a new, practical, and creative approach to education and personal development.

 While a full-time Lecturer at the University of Iowa's Tippie College of Business, David co-founded two successful companies, ran a non-profit, and adapted his experience as a social entrepreneur to fatherhood.
-He helped them and hundreds of their classmates create, implement, and participate in creative, fun, national award-winning projects to address environmental issues like clean air, water, and soil restoration, public health, sustainable school fundraisers, and access to music and arts education.
+He helped his sons and hundreds of their classmates create, implement, and participate in creative, fun, national award-winning projects to address environmental issues like clean air, water, and soil restoration, public health, sustainable school fundraisers, and access to music and arts education.
 (Read details about some of the projects here in the Projects tab.)
 Team members went on to win admission and scholarships to many selective universities, including Yale, Columbia, Dartmouth, Northwestern, and Johns Hopkins.
 The lessons the teams learned from their experiences have shaped the model for SICC.

 David completed a Master’s in Philosophy at Vilnius University after defending in Lithuanian his thesis on ethics, while doing his Fulbright research and working as a staff writer or freelancer for regional and Washington D.C.-based publications.